RobChooses/programming-phoenix-1.4/README.md

-# Programming Phoenix 1.4 (Pre-release) - Chapter 4
+# Programming Phoenix 1.4 (Pre-release)

-This repository contains code from the [Programming Phoenix 1.4](https://pragprog.com/book/phoenix14/programming-phoenix-1-4) book by Chris McCord, Bruce Tate and José Valim.
+This repository contains the code for the Rumbl application from the [Programming Phoenix 1.4](https://pragprog.com/book/phoenix14/programming-phoenix-1-4) book by Chris McCord, Bruce Tate and José Valim.

 # Rumbl